 Azure DevOps pipelines have a pretty handy feature called Pipeline Caching.
 It’ll help you avoid annoyingly long NuGet package restores in your builds.
 And that makes sense – why would you restore packages again and again and again, if you’re not updating your dependencies meanwhile?
 And especially in case of CI or CD pipeline, you’ll end up having a pipeline running constantly without packages actually getting bumped up – so your NuGet task is downloading the same packages over and over again.
-That’s when Pipeline…Continue reading Azure DevOps Pipelines Caching
+That’s where Pipeline…Continue reading Azure DevOps Pipelines Caching

 Recently, I ran into a problem that I definitely caused myself.
 I had a certificate, that was created to authenticate an app against Azure AD.
 The encryption key for the .pfx file was, however, lost.
 I could just create a new certificate, configure the app service to use that and replace the old certificate… But that’s manual labor and where’s the fun in that?
 I preferred a solution that included a bit more coding!
 After a bit of googling, I found a nice, programmatic solution…Continue reading How to recover the private key of a (.pfx) certificate?